FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Method

-where $\vr^n_{i,j}$ denotes the ray from the camera origin $\vt^n$ to point $\mX^n_{i,j}$. $\mathcal{L}_{\mathrm{align}}$ restricts the predicted Gaussians to be distributed on the camera rays, which improves the rendering quality.
-Besides, enforcing the pixel-alignment is important to camera parameter estimation, since the iterative solvers minimize the pixel-projection errors.
+where $\vr^n_{i,j}$ denotes the ray from the camera origin $\vt^n$ to point $\mX^n_{i,j}$. $\mathcal{L}_{\mathrm{align}}$ restricts the predicted Gaussians to be distributed on the camera rays, which enhances rendering quality and facilitates camera parameter estimation by minimizing pixel-projection errors.